Dewald41/Stock-Dashboard/README.md

 # Stock-Dashboard

-Basic dashboard by usibg web app to display stock data.
+Basic dashboard by using web app to display stock data.
+Libary:
+Jupyter-Dash